nato522/sharpMediaPlayer/README.md

+How to control Youtube of Adobe Acrobat Reader DC within Sharp sensor by

+- Renato Pinto López
+- Mario López Batres

 # SHARP IR

 - Youtube handler using SharpIR sensor
+- PDF Viewer handler using SharpIR sensor

 ## DESCRIPTION

 The goal of this project is to create a new way to interact with the computer using Arduino as the required Tool.
 The tasks to be completed are split into two different sections:

 - Interact with **Youtube** to allow the user to perform some actions (start/pause | next/previous video | Volume up/down) with as less effort as possible and not requiring the hands in the process (handless)
+- Interact with **Adobe Acrobat Reader DC** to allow the user to perform some actions (Scroll down/up | next/previous page | zoom in/out)

 At the moment we are working with two models of this sensor: